Methodist Boys' High School, Oron: History

-In 1870, an English vessel named ‘Elgiva’ on a trading voyage to West Africa from Liverpool, anchored in Santa Isabel harbour, Fernando Po (Bioko).
-It ferried in it two Primitive Methodist evangelists, William Robinson – the ship's Captain, and James Hands – the carpenter.
-While there, they got acquainted with the spiritual needs of the inhabitants and felt a strong desire for their evangelization.
+In 1870, two Primitive Methodist evangelists, William Robinson and James Hands, landed near Oron, and began evangelizing.
 Before returning to England, a group of Christian converts handed them a letter dated 25 August 1869, requesting that a Minister be sent to them.
 Following the request, two evangelists, Reverend R. W. Burnett and Henry Roe were selected by the Primitive Methodist Society to embark on a foreign field mission to Africa.
 On their arrival in that Spanish colony on 21 February 1897, they were warmly welcomed in the house of a fervent convert, Elizabeth ‘Momma’ Job.
 While there, they built a station and started evangelical work.
 However, the unfriendly policies of the Spanish authorities which led to the closure of Mission schools there, prompted the Primitive Methodists to turn their search towards a British controlled territory in the Nigerian mainland of West Africa.
 Hence, in 1893, Archibong Town became the first foreign field to host the Primitive Methodist Mission in Nigeria.
 A follow up to this was the opening of another station at James Town by Rev. W. J. Ward.
 The progress in Archibong Town was subsequently hampered by a ruling of joint boundary commission of both the British and German governments, which ceded Archibong Town into the German territory.
 This resulted in migration of faithfuls to Ikang and across the river to Afaha Eduok, where the Chiefs and natives were benevolent enough to offer them land to settle.
 According to Rev. G. E. Wiles, he and Rev. Nathaniel Boocock were traveling to Calabar when they sighted the site and with the eye of faith, Boocock said ‘there I will build my school’.
 With Archibong Town gradually losing significance, the Oron station was steadily gaining concentration as reflected in Rev. G. H. Hanney's statement...